'Martin is a visionary artist and I am so grateful to him for the beautiful and thought-provoking Echoes sculpture.’

 As his artistic journey has matured, so too has his confidence in revealing more of the personal.
 His work TeneT, for example, draws on the experience of a close family member living with dementia.
 Through this piece, he invites viewers to reflect on the inner worlds of those with troubled minds and to explore the complex terrain of the human mindscape.

-Martin is not bound by any single medium.
-His work spans sculpture, installation, and photography, and he moves fluidly between the commercial, public, and charitable sectors.
-He has become particularly recognised in the field of memorialisation, most notably for the creation of the RBLI’s Tommy figure—an honour and a source of continued artistic inspiration.
+Martin is not bound by any single medium and creates public (and private) art driven solely by the concept.
+He has become particularly recognised in the field of memorialisation, most notably for the creation of the RBLI’s Tommy figure - an honour and a source of continued artistic inspiration.

-Feel free to get in touch in any which way.
+Feel free to get in touch with Martin in any which way.

 Artworks